nahi-nassif/SH-test-backend/README.md

 For test purposes, I left the .env file to be visible in the git so you can directly run the server without the need to copy it.

-To get started with this template, first install the npm dependencies:
+To get started, first install the npm dependencies:

 ```bash
 npm install